bobby060/pg-autohint/design_doc.md

     We are in the process of adding unit tests for each module which do not require a Postgres database.

+    We document code coverage with [cargo-llvm-cov](https://lib.rs/crates/cargo-llvm-cov).
+We are currently at X% coverage.

 ### JOB

-We will document code coverage with [cargo-llvm-cov](https://lib.rs/crates/cargo-llvm-cov).
-We are currently at X% coverage.
+We also ran the full Join Ordering Benchmark using AutoHint, mainly to test the impact of cardinality injection.
+Broadly, we found a significant improvement using AutoHint on single-core Postgres, but the improvement was negligible using multi-core settings.

 ## Trade-offs and Potential Problems
 >Write down any conscious trade-off you made that can be problematic in the future, or any problems discovered during the design process that remain unaddressed (technical debts).
-- TODO: Talk about difficulty of creating rules to optimize.
-This is what we will focus on the most for the rest of the semester

 - Lack of completeness for plan2ast implementation.
+- Hint table support only works in Postgres 17 due to changes in how the hint table works between versions 16 and 17

 ## Future Work
 - Add more rules
-- Implement hints for row number corrections when estimates differ from actual execution.
 - Continue implementation of plan2ast converter to fully support subqueries, set operations, and edge cases.
-- Complete documentation to make this framework very accessible
-- Use the hint table to store hints for prepared queries rather than recomputing the prepared query
+This could enable adjustments by making queries more explicit through SQL rewriting.
 - Add explicit prepare query function that runs a query through autohint and saves it as a prepared query
+- Use an external optimizer to generate better row estimates than Postgres without actually having to run the query (e.g. optd, Calcite)